How to deploy Field-Level Security and Field Permissions in Salesforce

 When you’re ready to start deploying Field Permissions, Gearset’s deployment workflow is the same no matter what metadata type you’re deploying.
 Simply choose your source and target orgs (making sure the right comparison filter is applied), then begin to select the items you want to deploy.

 Just like FLS, Field Permissions can be found nested under the relevant object in the comparison results.
+They can also be found and selected individually from within the Permission Set line-item.

 Comparison in Gearset showing individual Field Permission changes under Custom Object